RichardZak70/AI-Core-Standards/docs/AI_PROJECT_REVIEW_CHECKLIST.md

 - [ ] There is a clear schema for all structured LLM outputs.
 - [ ] LLM calls are wrapped (no raw scattered API calls).
 - [ ] Linting and tests run in CI.
-- [ ] Prompts used in production are clearly identified and versioned.
+- [ ] Prompts used in production are explicitly identified and versioned.
 - [ ] There is a README explaining the LLM usage and data flow.